 Akagi was Japan’s flagship for the Kidō Butai or “Mobile Force” in the Pacific Theater.
 It took part in several operations during World War II, including the attack on Pearl Harbor on December 7, 1941, the Battle of Rabaul (New Guinea) on January 20, 1942, the Indian Ocean raid from March 31 to April 10, 1942, and the Battle of Midway from June 4-7, 1942.
 During the Battle of Midway, three Douglas SBD Dauntlesses from USS Enterprise targeted Akagi.
 One of these was piloted by Lieutenant Commander Dick Best, who struck Akagi with a 1,000 lb bomb at the middle elevator for the upper hangar deck, causing a chain of explosions.
 Akagi soon became inoperable, and on June 5, 1942, Admiral Yamamoto ordered the carrier to be scuttled.
 Destroyers Arashi, Hagikaze, Maikaze, and Nowaki each fired torpedoes into Akagi, sinking the carrier.

-On September 10, 2023, Ocean Exploration Trust and partners surveyed Akagi during the Ala ‘Aumoana Kai Uli expedition, which was funded by NOAA Ocean Exploration via the Ocean Exploration Cooperative Institute.
+In 2019, Akagi was located during a mapping survey of the Battle of Midway site conducted by Vulcan Inc. in partnership with the U.S. Navy History and Heritage Command.
+On September 10, 2023, Ocean Exploration Trust and partners surveyed Akagi using remotely operated vehicle (ROV) Atalanta during the Ala ‘Aumoana Kai Uli expedition on Exploration Vessel Nautilus, which was funded by NOAA Ocean Exploration via the Ocean Exploration Cooperative Institute.
 At the time, Akagi was intact, but severely disarticulated, and embedded in seafloor sediment.
 A large section aft of amidships was damaged, likely caused by bomb damage and a subsequent chain of explosions.
 The deck on the starboard side slopes downward, indicative of where the exhaust port would have been.

-18 hours of video was collected of Akagi using remotely operated vehicle Atalanta.
+Ocean Exploration Trust collected 18 hours of ROV dive footage of Akagi.
 The video was processed into still images and color corrected using Adobe Photoshop 2024.
-9,097 images were used to create 17 photo models of the site: portions of the starboard side (5), portions of the port side (2), deck structures (3), stern (3), bow (1), and debris field along the port side of the site (3).
-Due to distortion of some of the models and quality issues, only 10 photo models were aligned in Rhinoceros 8 and uploaded to Construkted Reality.
+The footage was exported into 9,097 still images using VLC Player and color corrected in Photoshop.
+Seventeen individual models were made: starboard side (5), portions of the port side (2), deck structures (3), stern (3), bow (1), and debris field along the port side of the site (3).
+Due to distortion of some of the models and quality issues, only 10 of these models were stitched together in Rhinoceros 8 and uploaded to Construkted Reality.

 A full annotated video of this dive can be viewed on SeaTube.